What to do with one day in Juneau Alaska

-Last Updated on February 15, 2024
+Last Updated on December 9, 2024

 I’m a former Alaskan and I lived in Juneau for a short time and have also visited frequently over the last thirty years.
-I also help people plan their trips to Alaska and work part time as a guide, so I have lots of angles to draw on to share this perfect itinerary with you.
+I help people plan their trips to Alaska and work part time as a guide, so I have lots of angles to draw on to share this perfect day with you.

 There are many wonderful tours that I haven’t included in this article and I can tell you from my own experience that I’ve never been on a bad tour in Juneau!
 Anything you choose will be incredible.
 The purpose of this article is to help you sift through the many options and for me to recommend those that I love and that my clients and guests love as well.